Anforderungen an medizinische Fußpflegeinstrumente

 Healthy and well-groomed feet

-Healthy and well-groomed feet are the field of activity of two very different professional groups: chiropodists on the one hand and podiatrists on the other.
+Healthy and well-groomed feet are the domain of two very different professional groups: foot care specialists on the one hand and podiatrists on the other.

-The distinction is easy to understand even for laypeople:
+The distinction is easily understandable even for laypersons:

-Chiropodists carry out care and decorative treatments on healthy feet.
+Foot care specialists perform care and decorative procedures on healthy feet.

 Preventive, therapeutic and rehabilitative measures on the threatened or already damaged foot, however, are reserved for podiatrists.